scottwedge/Andela_BootCamp_Labs/Day_1/README.md

 Create a function fizz_buzz to return `'Fizz'`, `'Buzz'`, `'FizzBuzz'`, or the argument it receives, all depending on the argument of the function, a number that is divisible by, 3, 5, or both 3 and 5, respectively.

 When the number is not divisible by 3 or 5, the number itself should be returned.

+### OOP_lab
+##### Instructions
+GitHub repo containing a real-world problem modeled using OOP while taking advantage of inheritance, encapsulation, polymorphism and the other OOP concepts.